apache/drill/contrib/storage-http/OAuth.md

 * `clientSecret`
 * `tokenURI`

 All those parameters are provided by the API once you register.
+Currently, only the `PlainCredentialProvider` is supported for this, but future work will likely include the
+`VaultCredentialProvider`.

 ## Obtaining the Access Token
 Once you have set up the configuration, you will see an additional button labeled `Get Access Token` at the bottom of the configuration screen.